-Basic Conditions and Types of bacterial growth
+What are the Basic Conditions and Types of Bacterial Growth?

 Bacteria are cultivated and studied under laboratory conditions.
 Numerous media(singular, medium) have been developed for bacterial cultivation.
 Because the nutritional requirements of bacteria vary widely, there are great differences in the chemical compositions of the media used in the laboratory.
 This article gives the details of Bacterial growth.